abiel-lozano/Study-Bot/Documentation/studyBot.md

 When initializing the camera, using the `CAP_DSHOW` flag reduces the time it takes to open the camera by a considerable amount.
 This is because the flag tells OpenCV to use a different API to access the camera, which is faster than the default API.

-For each object, we create binary masks where color-matched pixels are white and non-matching are black.
-To minimize false negatives, we apply a dilation morphological transformation.
+For each object, create binary masks where color-matched pixels are white and non-matching are black.
+To minimize false negatives, apply a dilation morphological transformation.
 This enlarges object boundaries in the binary image by sliding a structuring element (kernel) over the image and replacing each pixel with the maximum pixel value within the kernel's neighborhood.

-We use a 5x5 square-shaped kernel for most organs, and a 12x12 for the kidney, since it was harder to detect it's specific color range.
+Use a 5x5 square-shaped kernel for most organs, and a 12x12 for the kidney, since it was harder to detect it's specific color range.
 This fills gaps in the binary masks, making the objects more solid and continuous, and improving detection.

-We use the bitwise AND operation with binary masks to extract regions of interest from the original image.
+Use the bitwise AND operation with binary masks to extract regions of interest from the original image.
 If both corresponding pixels are non-zero (white in the binary mask), the output image pixel retains its original color; otherwise, it turns black.

 ```python
 		# Create a 5x5 square-shaped filter called kernel